aarneranta/gf-math/v3/README.md

 ## ToDo

-- complete the MathCore-Dedukti conversions (close to complete, but can make better use of the Exp/Kind/Prop distinction)
+- complete the MathCore-Dedukti conversion
+- complete the Informath-MathCore conversion
-- complete the MathCore-Informath conversions
+- extend the MathCore-Informath conversion
 - generate Lean code
 - add concrete syntaxes to new languages